Princess Anne High School: Location and district

 Princess Anne is centrally located within the city of Virginia Beach along Virginia Beach Blvd.
-The school is adjacent to the recently erected downtown area ("Town Center").
+The school is adjacent to the downtown Town Center area.
 The two middle schools that feed into the student body include portions of Independence Middle School and Plaza Middle School.
 This includes portions of the Thoroughgood, Thalia, Pembroke, Lynnhaven, Princess Anne Plaza and Windsor Woods neighborhoods.
 Additionally, due to the International Baccalaureate programme, those under the IB Middle Years Programme automatically feed into Princess Anne, assuming they have completed the respective requirements.
-Also, a nearby gifted middle school, Kemps Landing Magnet School, tends to feed heavily into its International Baccalaureate programme.
+Also, a nearby gifted elementary and middle school, Old Donation School, tends to feed heavily into its International Baccalaureate programme, though in recent years this has declined as many are choosing to attend the math and science academy at Ocean Lakes High School instead.